Glacier Half Marathon

 Parking, Shuttles, & Runner Drop-off

-Shuttles will return runners to the Indian Days Campground after the race.
+Shuttles will return runners to the parking lot after the race.
 There is absolutely no parking or drop off at the start line or finish line.

-*Note: There is no shuttle services from Glacier Park Lodge or the Vacation Races Campground.
+*Note: There is no shuttle services from Glacier Park Lodge or the Vacation Races Campground (Red Eagle).
 Runners will need to drive/carpool to the parking lot in Browning in order to catch the shuttle to the start line.

 Finish Line Staging

-Shuttles will depart from the finish line in East Glacer Village back to the parking lot at the Indian Days Campground as runners finish the race.
+Shuttles will depart from the finish line at Glacier Park Lodge in East Glacier Village back to the parking lot in Browning as runners finish the race.

 In addition to the expo, the merchandise tent will be set up after the race near the finish line!

 We expect to welcome spectators back to Glacier this year!

 Check back closer to the race for additional info!